connectwithprakash/connectwithprakash.github.io/_pages/about.md

 I am domain agnostic when it comes to machine learning and deep learning.
 I have worked on a variety of problems in the fields of CV, NLP, and Time Series Forecasting and Recommendation Systems.
 I am interested in solving interesting machine learning problems and applying them to real-world applications.

 I am currently pursuing my Master's in Computer Science at the [University of Alabama in Huntsville](https://www.uah.edu).
 I am also working as a Graduate Research Assistant at the [NASA Interagency Implementation and Advanced Concepts Team](https://impact.earthdata.nasa.gov) under the guidance of [Dr. Tathagata Mukherjee](https://www.uah.edu/science/faculty-staff/tathagata-mukherjee).
-I am also working as a Lecturer for Computer Vision at [Fusemachines](https://fusemachines.com).

 I am actively looking for full-time opportunities in the field of Data Science and Machine Learning.
 If you have any opportunities, please feel free to reach out to me.